from-explore/Porto/README.md

 <br>

 <a id="Containers-Layer"></a>

-## Layer : Containers
+## Containers Layer:

 The Containers layer is where the Application specific business logic is written *(Application functionalities)*.

 Containers are wrappers of business logic.

+Here's an example of how to decide creating Containers.
-*"Example in a TODO App the Task would be a Container and the User would be another Container, each has it's own Routes, Controllers, Models, and so on.."*
+*"In a TODO App the Task, User and Calendar... each would be in it's own Container, were each has its own Routes, Controllers, Models, Exceptions, ect..
+And each Container is responsible of receiving requests and returning responses from whichever UI (Web, API..) it support."*

-It's advised to use Single Model per Container, however if you want to add more you can easily do this, but keep in mind 2 Models means 2 Repositories, 2 factories, 2 of almost everything..! so unless you want to use both Models always together, do split them into 2 Containers.
+It's advised to use Single Model per Container, however in some cases you might need more.
+Just keep in mind two Models means two Repositories, two Transformers, etc...
+Unless you want to use both Models always together, do split them into 2 Containers.